This is a guide covering self-worth and self-esteem.

 Self-worth is the knowledge that we are inherently worthy of love.

-“You, yourself, as much as anybody in the entire universes, deserve your love and affection” – Buddha
+“You, yourself, as much as anybody in the entire universe, deserve your love and affection” – Buddha

 You cannot control the circumstances in your life.
 There will always be someone better than you out there.